fossieni/portfolio/profile.md

 {: .lead}

 [![Check](/img/profile-check-lg.jpg)](/img/profile-check-lg@2x.jpg){: .col-1}
-{: .gallery data-gallery="" .reveal .staggered-25 .fadeInUp data-reveal-position="reveal-check"}
+{: .gallery data-gallery="" .reveal data-reveal-position="reveal-check"}

 When we have something that people can try out, I find it better to show it sooner rather than later.
 I test my ideas with paper or physical prototypes; HTML mock-ups or with a rough version of the real deal.